tonytw1/osm-jigsaw/README.md

 The graph of areas is used to [infer places name for points](#inferring-location-names).

 This graph is exported as a [set of Protocol buffer files](#output-files) and exposed as a [JSON API](osm-jigsaw-api).
-As a side effect we can detect broken relations in the extract file which cycle back on themselves.

 With tiling, the API can serve the full planet graph of ~15 million areas from 4Gb of memory.

+As a side effect we output a list relations which cycle back on themselves (which might be an actual data issue?)

 A [full planet demo is viewable here](https://osm-jigsaw.eelpieconsulting.co.uk).